 Before you flutter off, here are some tips to get ready: grab a bag of fairy pearls to leave for the fairies (marbles, rocks, glass beads), a magic wand (because Tinkerbell has one) and dust off the fairy wings (the pair you bought for Halloween but always seem appear on your child for ordinary occasions like grocery shopping and school) and let your imagination lead the way.

 And now some rules: If you take a rock from a fairy you must leave a rock.
-Or better, just don’t take anything.
+Or better yet, just don’t take anything.
 Instead, leave a gift.
 Because fairies love surprises!
 Some fairies like to receive letters too so don’t be shy about writing a letter to a fairy before you hit the street.
 Lastly, fairies are real and you are visiting their homes, so please do not move or rearrange their homes.
-If you do move anything at a fairy’s house, you might piss it off and no one wants a pissed off fairy flying around.
+If you do move anything at a fairy’s house, you might make it upset and no one wants a pissed off fairy flying around (especially in 2021)!

 Fairies Found Living in Logs in San Francisco